 Adults are also responding enthusiastically, too, and some have reconnected with memories of who they'd wanted to be when they grew up!
 Danielle is truly a book (and heroine) for people of all ages.
 I hope adults will nurture and support the potential “Danielles” in their own lives while also becoming more empowered themselves to create positive change.

-In How You Can Be a Danielle, I include many ideas and suggestions for activities and organizations that you can join and assist.
+One aspect of today’s technology is that it allows children and adults to magnify their reach exponentially in a way never before possible.
+An idea can spread virally on social media regardless of the age, background, status, title, or accomplishments of the originator.
+It is only the power of the idea that matters.In How You Can Be a Danielle, I include many ideas and suggestions for activities and organizations that you can join and assist.
 By doing so, your efforts will be multiplied by others following in your footsteps and being inspired by your ideas.
 That’s a wonderful way to Be Exponential, as we say at SU!

-My sincere hope is that, through this new set of collected works and the introduction of Danielle, I’ve provided the inspiration, tools, and guidance to empower a new generation (or generations!) of dreamers who can take action to solve humanity’s greatest challenges.
+I have also created a second companion book, A Chronicle of Ideas: A Guide for Superheroines (and Superheroes).
+This is a nonfiction guide to the scientific, technological, medical, entrepreneurial, political, historical, literary, musical, philosophical, and psychological ideas that animate the world of Danielle, the protagonist of the novel—and my world, too!About three hundred ideas in the novel are tagged with reference numbers and should be read side-by-side with the entries in this companion book.My sincere hope is that, through this new set of collected works and the introduction of Danielle, I’ve provided the inspiration, tools, and guidance to empower a new generation (or generations!) of dreamers who can take action to solve humanity’s greatest challenges.
 I hope you'll enjoy the special offer I've created just for members of the SU community and readers of the SU Blog—pre-order it today!